 For individuals just entering the STAR+PLUS Home and Community Based Services (HCBS) program, Program Support Unit (PSU) staff must coordinate the termination of other waiver or Community Care for the Aged and Disabled (CCAD) services with the waiver or CCAD case manager.
 This ensures the individual does not experience a break in services and does not receive concurrent services through another waiver or CCAD service.

-In-Home and Family Support Program (IHFSP) services are terminated by the IHFSP case manager no later than the day prior to STAR+PLUS HCBS program enrollment, if prior notice is received by the IHFSP case manager.
-If prior notice is not received, the case manager must initiate denial within three business days of awareness of the transfer to STAR+PLUS.

 The case manager must send Form 2065-E, Notification of In-Home Family Support Program Benefits, to initiate denial.
-It is not necessary to provide an adverse action period prior to closing the authorization in the Service Authorization System.
+It is not necessary to provide an adverse action period prior to closing the authorization in the Service Authorization System Online (SASO).

 CCAD services are terminated by the CCAD case manager no later than the day prior to STAR+PLUS HCBS program enrollment.
 This is crucial since no STAR+PLUS HCBS program individual may receive CCAD and STAR+PLUS HCBS program services on the same day.
 The CCAD case manager must send: